David Ikin

 David Ikin (born 18 February 1946) is an English former footballer who played as a goalkeeper for Port Vale and Winsford United in the 1960s.

 Career

 Ikin joined Jackie Mudie's Fourth Division side Port Vale in July 1965 and made his debut in a 3–0 defeat by Aldershot at the Recreation Ground on 12 February 1966.
 Six days later he played in a 3–0 defeat to Stockport County at Edgeley Park.
-These were his only appearances of the 1965–66 season, and he left Vale Park for Winsford United on a free transfer in May 1966.
+These were his only appearances of the 1965–66 season.
+He left Vale Park for Winsford United on a free transfer in May 1966.